Book Project

 Traditional rebel governance scholarship, rooted in Olson’s “stationary bandit” model, assumes rebels aim to build alternative states through territorial control.
 Recent research suggests that rebels pursue diverse goals and govern through social control, the "roving ruler" model of governance.
 This article systematically examines the relationship between territorial and social control across discrete governance sectors for 145 rebel groups (1980-2011).
 Our findings reveal that territorial control predicts certain governance functions—such as policing and elections—while social control explains others, including taxation and healthcare.
 By broadening the understanding of governance in civil wars, this study challenges state-centric models of rebel governance.

+Click for draft and supplementary file.
 Check out a three minute video summarizing the paper's argument here.

 Work in Progress